Lesson 2: Move It, Move It

 - Identify and fix errors in the execution of an algorithm

-- Print (or otherwise prepare) one Move It, Move It Teacher Debugging Puzzle - PDF for displaying to the class
+- Print (or otherwise prepare to display) one Move It, Move It - Worksheet Answer Key

 - Prepare blank papers to fill out the rest of the walking grid (4-7 needed per group)